-Composite image of Antarctica and southern hemisphere at night showing lights from major cities on South America (top left), Africa (top right) and Australia / New Zealand (bottom right).
+Composite image of Antarctica and southern hemisphere, South America (top left), Africa (top right) and Australia / New Zealand (bottom right).
 The earth could never be viewed in this way as in reality one half of this view would be in daylight and the other in darkness.

 Aurora Australis From Space May 24th 2010 - Photograph courtesy Johnson Space Center/NASA

 Ice sheets contain a record of hundreds of thousands of years of past climate, trapped in the ancient snow.
 Scientists recover this climate history by drilling cores in the ice, up to 3,500 meters (11,000 feet) deep.
 Photograph copyright Reto Stockli, NASA GSFC

 Antarctica: Antarctica Power Point | Shackleton Power Point | Best Historic Pictures | Leopard Seals | Southern Elephant Seals | Weddell Seals | Crabeater Seals | Dogs in Antarctica | The Race to the South Pole | Arctic animals list | Cold Acclimatization in Humans